bnijenhuis/bnijenhuis-nl/notes/setting-up-a-local-development-environment.md

 tags:
  - notes
 ---
 _Full disclosure: I'm writing this mainly because I keep having to look up how I've set up my development environment.
 I'm happy with how it's set up, but because I use it for some hobby projects and the occasional client work, I keep forgetting how I have to set up a new project.
-Time to document it for my own reference (in case the articles disappear for some reason) and while I'm at it I might as well share it with the rest of you._
+Time to document it for my own reference (in case the reference articles disappear for some reason) and while I'm at it I might as well share it with the rest of you._

 There are two detailed posts by [Tania Rascia](https://twitter.com/taniarascia) that I've used for my setup:

 - <https://www.taniarascia.com/local-environment/>
 - <https://www.taniarascia.com/setting-up-virtual-hosts/>

 I recommend you read these articles for more background information and/or how to set up the development environment on Windows.
-I'll go over the parts I've used to set it up on my MacBook.
+I'll go over the parts I've used to set it up on my Mac.
+Again, to set it up on Windows, check out the articles of Tania.

 ## Local server environment